therajat08/100-days-of-code/log.md

 ### Day 5: January 3, 2018
 **what i did today:** completed the bootstrap challenges and started using jquery.
 Learn a few things about animate.css **Plan for tommorrow:** Will try to complete the JQuery part and start projects.
 Also i haven't been consistent with the github logs.
 So hopefully will log everyday from now on

+### Day 6: January 4, 2018
+**what i did today:** competed jQuery challenges and proceeded to make first project of front-end development **Plan for tommorrow:** Will try to finish the tribute page also add as many features as i can to it **Thoughts:** I was finding it somewhat hard to get things where they need to be but didn't stop until i got it done as i wanted it to be...but it is worth it